 4. What is the difference between the Purpose of the Study and the Significance of the Study?

-Suppose that your research is about Effectiveness of Lemongrass Tea in Lowering the Blood Glucose Level of Swiss Mice.
+Suppose your research is about the Effectiveness of Lemongrass Tea in Lowering the Blood Glucose Level of Swiss Mice.
 You may include in your Significance of the Study that the results of this research will provide new information and analysis on the medical ability of lemongrass to solve hyperglycemia.
 Meanwhile, you may include in your Purpose of the Study that your research wants to provide a cheaper and natural way to lower blood glucose levels since commercial supplements are expensive.

 In Filipino research, the Significance of the Study is referred to as Kahalagahan ng Pag-aaral.